enmand/dwn-rs/README.md

-dwn-store-surrealdb-rs
+dwn-rs
 ====

-dwn-store-surrealdb-rs is a Rust-based DWN store implementation that can be used with [dwn-sdk-js](https://github.com/TBD54566975/dwn-sdk-js).
+dwn-rs is a Rust-based DWN implementation that can be used with [dwn-sdk-js](https://github.com/TBD54566975/dwn-sdk-js).

 # Compiling